Carlos Bettini: Return to Argentina

-Returning to Argentina in 1991, Bettini served between 1993 and 1996 as the director of Aerolineas Argentinas.
+Returning to Argentina in 1991, Bettini served between 1993 and 1996 as the director of Aerolíneas Argentinas.
 During part of his tenure in this position, he also worked as a lobbyist in Argentina for Spanish companies.
-Spanish politician and union leader Ariel Basteiro called this “the period of greatest depletion” for the airline, explaining that under Bettini's control its interests shifted from Argentina to Spain, specifically toward the Spanish state airline, Iberia.
+Spanish politician and union leader Ariel Basteiro called this "the period of greatest depletion" for the airline, explaining that under Bettini's control its interests shifted from Argentina to Spain, specifically toward the Spanish state airline, Iberia.
 According to Basteiro, Bettini promoted a business strategy for the airline that involved borrowing a hundred million dollars, selling real estate, equipment, and aircraft, and cutting back on services.
 The result was a significant loss of market share to Iberia.

 During the presidency of Carlos Menem, he was a consultant in the Ministry of Justice under Jorge Maiorano, Rodolfo Barra, and Elias Jassán.
 He was the head of the cabinet of Attorney General Nicolás Becerra from 1998 until Becerra's retirement in February 2004.

-During the years 1993 to 1996, he was also a member of the organizing committee for IDEA (Instituto para el Desarrollo Empresarial de la Argentina) and a member of Patronato de la Fundación Euroamérica.
+From 1993 to 1996 he was also a member of the organizing committee for IDEA (Instituto para el Desarrollo Empresarial de la Argentina) and a member of Patronato de la Fundación Euroamérica.
 He was Argentina's representative to the annual meeting of the UN Commission for the Prevention of Crime in Vienna (1994,1995) and to an international conference of Ombudsmen in Wellington, New Zealand, in 1994.

 In December 1999, Patricia Bullrich, then Minister of Corrections, filed a complaint against Bettini with federal Judge Jorge Urso for corruption, specifically for an attempt to bribe Bullrich herself, in connection with his alleged activity on behalf of a Spanish firm, Dycasa, that sought to secure a contract to build and renovate prisons in Argentina.
 Bullrich's allegations were studied by the Anti-Corruption Bureau, which suggested prosecuting him, at the very least, on the charge of inappropriate exercise of public functions.
-Although there was a raid on Bettini's office and a plan was apparently underway to prosecute Bettini, it came to nothing.
+Although there was a raid on Bettini's office and a plan was apparently underway to prosecute him, it came to nothing.
 Proceedings against him were halted, and it was widely argued that this happened because of his high position and connections.
 It was noted in particular that Becerra, his superior, had close ties to Dycasa.

-On June 2, 2001, Bullrich, then Minister of Labor, said in a television interview “that...no one had shown interest in the proposed privatization of Aerolineas Argentinas” in 1990 and that “Carlos Menem had to personally call Felipe González to ask that Iberia do so.”
-A report by a committee of experts who ruled that the proposal was inviable "economically and technically” never came to anything.
+On June 2, 2001, Bullrich, then Minister of Labor, said in a television interview "that...no one had shown interest in the proposed privatization of Aerolíneas Argentinas" in 1990 and that "Carlos Menem had to personally call Felipe González to ask that Iberia do so."
+A report by a committee of experts who ruled that the proposal was unviable "economically and technically" was ignored.

-At one point, Bettini also was the subject of a preliminary probe into charges of conspiracy, involving payments made to benefit the interests of the so-called “Floating Casino.”
+At one point, Bettini also was the subject of a preliminary probe into charges of conspiracy, involving payments made to benefit the interests of the "Floating Casino" gambling boat.